 4.35.
-Requirement 33 of SSR-3 [1] states that "Decommissioning of a research reactor facility shall be considered in the design for the research reactor and its experimental facilities".
-The expected lifetime of the research reactor should be set out in the design.
+The expected lifetime of the reactor should be set out in the design.
 Issues that would affect the possible extension of the lifetime of the facility and its eventual decommissioning should be identified.

 Considerations at the stages of design and construction